Staff profile - Chengxin Pan

 |Campus:||Geelong Waurn Ponds Campus|

-I was educated in China during times of its profound change and transformation (1975-1995).
-After studying and working at Peking University for more than a decade, I went to the Australian National University, where I received my PhD degree in Political Science and International Relations.
-Over the years, I have held visiting positions at the University of Melbourne, the Hong Kong University of Science and Technology, and Peking University.
-I am a member of the International Studies Association (ISA), Australian Institute of International Affairs, and have been on the editorial board of Series in International Relations Classics (World Affairs Press, Beijing).
+I held visiting positions at the University of Melbourne, the Hong Kong University of Science and Technology, Peking University, and the University of Macau.
+I am a member of the International Studies Association (ISA), American Political Science Association, Australian Political Studies Association, Australian Institute of International Affairs, and the Research Institute on Social Cohesion (Department of Premier and Cabinet of the Victorian Government), and have been on the editorial board of Series in International Relations Classics (World Affairs Press, Beijing).

 - Master of International Studies, Peking University, 1995